 In times of stress, it’s easy to find yourself at the end of your physical and emotional reserves.
 You need to take the time to look after your needs – both emotional and physical – before you can truly process your grief.
 Spend time with your friends and family; don’t discount quality time with the people who care about you.
 Get a proper amount of sleep, eat healthy meals, and try to be active as much as you can.

-There are many ways to honor your pet’s memory.
+There are many ways to honor your pet’s memory such as with a dog house pet urn or other ways that bring you some comfort.
 Finding the best way for you isn’t always easy but it can help you process your sorrow and grief.
 We’ve even outlined several suggestions to do just that later in the article.

 Sometimes, helping someone you love through grief is almost as challenging as suffering the loss yourself.
 While losing a person isn’t the same as losing a pet, the grief a person feels afterward is the same.
 For many people, this isn’t just losing an animal.
 It’s losing a family member.
 Recognizing that will make it easier to help someone in that situation.